Impressionists in Paris article was first published on Culture Tourist on January 31st 2017, and updated on March 10th 2023.

 Impressionists in Paris

-However, a few young artists came to Paris at that time to learn how to paint and to pursue their career in the capital.
-Monet, Renoir, Sisley and Bazille met in one of the art classes and soon realised they were sharing the same progressive ideas about painting – they wanted to paint outside (instead in the studio) and were interested in the subjects such as nature, landscapes and real contemporary life.
-They wanted to capture the moment by painting fast and mixing paint on the canvas to show the real light and colours.
-The result was vivid paintings with vibrant colours documenting the life of the second half of the 19th century, Paris and its citizens.
+At the same time, a few young artists came to Paris to learn how to paint and to pursue their art careers in the capital.
+Claude Monet, Pierre-Auguste Renoir, Alfred Sisley and Frédéric Bazille met in one of the art classes.
+They soon realised they were sharing the same progressive ideas about painting.
+Those artists wanted to paint outside instead of the traditional practice of working inside the studios.
+They were interested in the subjects like nature, landscapes and contemporary middle-class life.

-Painters started to gather and live in Montmartre, the rural area outside the city walls where the rent was cheaper.
-Soon, its cabarets, bars and restaurants were filled with artists having deep discussions about the future of art and painting.
-Streets of Montmartre became home to many bohemian characters, dreaming of making a new masterpiece which will make them famous.
+Because of the cheaper rent, Impressionist painters started to gather and live in the Montmartre neighbourhood in Paris in the second half of the 19th century.
+Although today an integral part of Paris, it was a rural area outside the city walls.
+Soon, its cabarets, bars and restaurants were filled with artists discussing the future of art and painting.
+The streets of Montmartre became home to many bohemian characters, dreaming of making a new masterpiece which would make them famous.

 La Maison Rose